Developing my mountaineering process goals

 Mountaineering is more than just summiting.
 I’m dealing with the 'what if' shadow, high-altitude mindset and why failing isn't the end of the road.

-Ecuador vs. Peru for a Beginner Mountaineer
+Ecuador vs. Peru for a beginner mountaineer

 When my mountaineering expedition to Ecuador was canceled, I had a choice: wait or pivot.
 After getting advice from Steve House and the Alpenglow team, I’m trading the glaciated "walk-ups" of Chimborazo for the technical Cordillera Blanca of Peru.
 Here’s why the shift to Tocllaraju is actually better preparation for my ultimate goal of climbing Mount Everest.